 Meet With A Lawyer For A

-Mischief With War Memorials
+vandalism With War Memorials

-Any individual who commits mischief concerning property that serves as a monument to honour individuals killed due to war is guilty of an indictable offence with a maximum sentence of 10 years or an offence punishable on summary conviction with a maximum sentence of two years.
+Any individual who commits vandalism concerning property that serves as a monument to honour individuals killed due to war is guilty of an indictable offence with a maximum sentence of 10 years or an offence punishable on summary conviction with a maximum sentence of two years.

 Regardless of whether or not the offence is prosecuted by indictment or punishable on summary conviction, there will be a minimum punishment involved.
 For first offences, the fine will not be less than $1,000.
 If it's a second offence, you'll be facing imprisonment for at least 14 days.
 Every subsequent offence after will require imprisonment of at least 30 days.